MonsieurV/monsieurv.github.io/_posts/2015-11-01-findpeaks-in-python.markdown

 ---
 layout: post
 author: yoan
-title: "Peak detection in the Python world"
+title: "Peak Detection in the Python World"
 categories: [Digital signal processing]
 tags: [DSP, Python]
 brief: "An overview of the peak detection algorithms in Python."